Braayy/braayy.github.io/index.md

 ---
 title: Brayan Gomes
-description: A place to show my projects and hobbies
+description: A place where i write about programming and math
 ---

 Hi there!
 I'm Brayan Gomes, a 21 year-old who likes programming and math.